As Lauren and Mackenzie Multari watched the devastation caused by Hurricane Harvey in eastern Texas, they knew they couldn’t stand by idly.

 Hurricane Harvey brought torrential rains to Texas in late August, with much of the Houston area receiving nearly three feet of precipitation.
 Flooding was widespread, and the waters overwhelmed reservoirs in the area.
 The Army Corps of Engineers, fearing worse flooding, began releasing water from the reservoirs.

-Bear Creek, a subdivision of Houston, sits in a floodplain near one reservoir’s controlled release path.
+Bear Creek, a subdivision of Houston, sits in a floodplain in the direct path of one reservoir’s controlled release path.
 Hundreds of homes were damaged or destroyed, with many buildings receiving five feet of floodwater.
 Adding to the distress in the area is the fact this is not the first time the community will have to rebuild.
 A storm in April 2016 damaged much of the area.
 Another flood in 2008 did the same.

 But, for now, Bear Creek focuses on bouncing back from Harvey.
 Lorena Zurtuche, principal of Bear Creek Elementary School, said many of the roads in the area were still inaccessible 10 days after the hurricane hit, covered with rubbish and water.
 Nineteen of her staff members have been displaced from their homes.
 The start of school was delayed a week, and just a few days before the new start date, the school staff had been unable to reach more than 200 families.
 Most of them are in shelters throughout the area.

-But, of course, returning to even a sliver of normalcy is a nearly impossible task when many of the children have lost their homes and nearly all their possessions.
+So, there was a lot of work to do to ensure a sliver of normalcy for the children as they returned to school.
+It’s a near impossible task considering many of the children have lost their homes and nearly all their possessions.

-More than 1,600 miles away in Hamilton, the Multaris saw images of the storm, and figured they had to help.
-A mutual friend connected the Multaris with Zurtuche, who was floored by the girls’ offer to provide a pair of pajamas for every student at Bear Creek Elementary.
+More than 1,600 miles away in Hamilton, Lauren and Mackenzie Multari saw images of the storm, and figured they had to help.
+A mutual friend connected the Multaris with Zurtuche, who was floored by the girls’ offer to provide a pair of pajamas for all 748 students at Bear Creek Elementary.